xkunwu/xkunwu.github.io/projects/cambooth50/cambooth50.md

 -   If you zoom in and inspect carefully, the texture looks green tinted, i.e. color bleeding problem.

 It's recommended to preprocess the input images first and eliminate above mentioned two problems.
-This step is rather tedious and error-prone, so Deshan recorded a [video](https://youtu.be/Mm1DMJK_04k) to show the detailed steps.
+This step is rather tedious and error-prone, so Deshan recorded a [video](https://youtu.be/Mm1DMJK_04k) to show the detailed steps:

+{% include video id="Mm1DMJK_04k" provider="youtube" %}

 ### Camera reconfiguration: a trial and error approach
 We also found another problem during our test: